matthewblain/crosstowntrail-web/cue-sheets/hike-north.md

 * Enter Golden Gate Park at Lincoln Way on right side of Breon Gate.
 Walk up asphalt path a few yards to Martin Luther King Jr. Drive.
 * Cross MLK Jr. Drive at stoplight, walk right about 50 yards, turn left at first asphalt path, and ascend hill adjacent to the restroom.
 * When you reach the shore of Stow Lake, turn right and walk a short distance to the stone and brick Rustic Bridge.
-* Cross to the other side of bridge onto the island, then turn left and follow dirt path.
-Keep left at two junctions, along the shore, until you arrive at the gray cement Roman Bridge.
+* Cross to the other side of bridge onto the island and turn right.
+* Follow dirt path past the Chinese Pavilion and Huntington Falls to arrive at the gray-cement Roman Bridge.
-* Cross the 2nd bridge, turn left, and follow sidewalk along shore until you arrive at the east end of the Stow Lake Boat House.
+* Cross the bridge, turn left…
+* Follow sidewalk along shore until you arrive at the east end of the Blue Heron Lake Boat House.
 * Turn right on the very short asphalt road that descends toward the **Restrooms** and turn right on sidewalk.
-* Cross one-way Stow Lake Drive East at crosswalk and continue east along asphalt path parallel to Stow Lake Drive.
+* Cross one-way Blue Heron Lake Drive East at crosswalk and continue east along asphalt path parallel to Blue Heron Lake Drive.
 * About 40 yards further, turn right onto dirt path.
 * Bear left on the main trail as a path enters on the right; proceed behind Log Cabin and along right side of Pioneer East Meadow.
 * Continue straight across next T- junction on the wide dirt path, and eventually ascends to T-stop at asphalt path on the west side of the Tea Garden.